abrar2030/ChainFinity/code/README.md

 ## Overview

 ChainFinity is a comprehensive blockchain-based financial platform designed for institutional-grade applications.
-This enhanced version provides advanced portfolio management, risk assessment, market analytics, and DeFi protocol integration with enterprise-level security and compliance features.
+This version provides advanced portfolio management, risk assessment, market analytics, and DeFi protocol integration with enterprise-level security and compliance features.

 ## Table of Contents